moarstack/moarstack/README.md

 ### License ###

-License for M.O.A.R. stack is BSD-3-Clause
+Current license for M.O.A.R. stack is BSD-3-Clause

 ### Copyright holder ###